Mads Enggård

-Mads Enggård (born 20 January 2004) is a Danish professional footballer who plays for Norwegian Danish Superliga club Vejle Boldklub, on loan from Molde as a midfielder.
+Mads Enggård (born 20 January 2004) is a Danish professional footballer who plays as a midfielder for Allsvenskan club Mjällby.

 Career

 Randers FC

 Enggård joined Randers FC as a U15 player from FC Midtjylland.
 He played his way up through the youth ranks and made his debut for Randers in the autumn of 2020 at the age of 16, when he came on in a Danish Cup game against Aarhus Fremad on 27 November 2020.
 He made one more appearance that season - also in a Danish Cup match - while sitting on the bench in four Danish Superliga matches.

-In the 2021-22 season, Enggård's breakthrough began in earnest.
+In the 2021–22 season, Enggård's breakthrough began in earnest.
 After an appearance against Leicester City in the UEFA Europa Conference League in February 2022, he made his Danish Superliga debut on 4 March 2022 against FC Copenhagen.
 He made seven league appearances in that season.

 On 25 August 2022, Enggård signed a new deal with Randers until June 2025.
 In July 2023, Enggård was again given a new contract, this time until June 2027.
-It was precisely in this 2023-24 season that young Enggård had his big breakthrough and became a profile, both in Randers, but also in the Danish Superliga.
+It was precisely in this 2023–24 season that young Enggård had his big breakthrough and became a profile, both in Randers, but also in the Danish Superliga.

 Molde

-On August 19, 2024 it was confirmed that Enggård moved to Norwegian Eliteserien club Molde FK on a deal until August 2028.
+On 19 August 2024, Enggård signed a four-year contract with Eliteserien club Molde.

 A year later, in August 2025, due to lack of playing time, Enggård returned to Denmark, signing a loan-deal for the remainder of the season with Danish Superliga club Vejle Boldklub.